Mikaha-151/PookieGhosty/README.md

 Btw her EYES MOVES along with the cursor! 👀

-I Coded it between **5 April 2025** and **7 April 2025**...( And i definitely didn't study for my CS exam 😭) I posted it on SoloLearn when i made it.
+I Coded it between **5 April 2025** and **7 April 2025**...( And i definitely didn't study for my CS exam 😭)

+I originally shared it on SoloLearn back in 2025, and now it's finally found a home on my GitHub too! 💜

 This little ghost became one of my comfort projects whenever I was feeling low, so I wanted to share it with everyone.